dykim2/RankedAPI/README.md

     ]
 }
 ```
+Note that the ban and pick character names must start with an uppercase letter and all other letters are lowercase.

 `POST` `https://rankedapi-late-cherry-618.fly.dev/GameAPI/ID`

 Create a new game with the given ID.
 An example body would look like this: